Cielo Announces Update to Capital Allocation Plans; Continues to Execute Corporate Strategy - NewsBreak

 Cielo Announces Update to Capital Allocation Plans; Continues to Execute Corporate Strategy

 Revised Plan Addresses Current Inflationary Environment.
 Shifts Focus to Research & Development Demonstration Facility.
 VANCOUVER, BC / ACCESSWIRE / May 12, 2022 / Cielo Waste Solutions Corp.
-(TSXV:CMC; OTCQB:CWSFF) ('Cielo' or the 'Company'), a waste-to-fuel environmental technology company, today announced a revised capital allocation plan to meet its commercial waste-to-fuel facility...www.charlottenews.net
+(TSXV:CMC; OTCQB:CWSFF) ("Cielo" or the "Company"), a waste-to-fuel environmental technology company, today announced a revised capital allocation plan to meet its commercial waste-to-fuel facility...business.woonsocketcall.com

 Comments / 0